guilhermeabel99/guilhermeabel99/README.md

 ------------

-## Objetivo  :rocket:
+## Goal  :rocket:
 ------------

-Impactar a comunidade como um todo através das tecnologias mais inovadoras do mercado, influenciando a sociedade a experimentar a magia da programação.
+Impact the community as a whole through the most innovative technologies on the market, influencing a society to experience the magic of programming.